canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

     vmware-toolbox-cmd config set <section> <key> <value>

-The following VMware Tools configuration option affects this datasource's behaviour when applying customisation configuration with custom scripts:
+The following VMware Tools configuration option affects this datasource's behaviour when applying customization configuration with custom scripts:

 * ``[deploypkg] enable-custom-scripts``: If this option is absent in VMware Tools configuration, the custom script is disabled by default for security reasons.
 Some VMware products could change this default behaviour (for
-  example: enabled by default) via customisation of the specification settings.
+  example: enabled by default) via customization of the specification settings.

-  VMware admins can refer to `customization configuration`_ and set the customisation specification settings.
+  VMware admins can refer to `customization configuration`_ and set the customization specification settings.

 For more information, see `VMware vSphere Product Documentation`_ and specific VMware Tools configuration options.